 Sowing Freesia Seeds

 Germination time will vary but, generally, seeds will sprout in about one month.
-Once seedlings have two sets of true leaves, move them to larger pots and set them outdoors when temperatures are 55-65 degrees Fahrenheit (13-18 C.).
+Once seedlings have two sets of true leaves, move them to larger pots and set them outdoors when temperatures are 55 to 65 degrees F. (13-18 C.).